riosengineer/Bicepify/bicep-examples/imports-exports/README.md

 ✅ Reduces repetition: Variables you may be repeating in each Bicep template can now be moved centrally, reducing repetition and streamlining templates.

 ✅ Resuability: The exports can now be used across multiple projects and templates allowing much greater resuability for standards and common values.
+This can also help reduce configuration errors.

 ## Export Examples

 In the exports example, you can define what variables or types you want to be available to be 'imported' by defining an @export() decorator next to them.

-For example, a `shared.bicep` file could reside in the root of your Bicep repository with these commonly used variables:
+For example, a `shared.bicep` file could reside in the root of your Bicep folder within your repository, with these commonly used variables as an example:

 ```bicep
 // shared.bicep with common vars